wcerfgba/jpreston.xyz/woprs-organization-model.md

 In the meta mode, resources push back on processes because we can only design processes for which the required resources are readily available, or can be secured by other processes.
 For example, if I decide I want to start manufacturing steel widgets, and I write a "manufacture a steel widget" process, I will also need to build an "obtain steel" process.
 In this way, the inputs and outputs of different processes connect together to form a structure of resource flows, where the terminal inputs and outputs come from and flow out of the organization.
 For a manufacturing company, these terminal resources include raw materials for production, customers, investment capital, and candidate staff as in-flows, and products, profits, and outgoing staff as out-flows.

-Resources directly maps to Leavitt's technology and people, Galbraith's people, McKinsey's skills, and Burke-Litwin's leadership.

 #### Structures

 Organizations contain many structures, which are networks of relationships between members and resources.